 Joanna Matthews-Taylor is a partner in the Dubai office of Baker McKenzie and head of the employment practice.
 Joanna advises on employment law and immigration matters, working with clients based in the UAE and wider Middle East region.
 Prior to joining the Firm, she worked as a senior legal consultant for an international law firm’s Middle East office, and as a qualified assistant for a leading Scottish law firm.

-From 2016 – 2020 Joanna has beenrecognised by Legal 500 as a "Next Generation Lawyer" and as an "Associate to watch"by Chambers Global with clients and peers commenting "client service is her strength" and that "she is technically excellent.
-She has been in the region a long time and has the local knowledge."
+From 2016 – 2020 Joanna has been recognised by Legal 500 as a "Next Generation Lawyer" and as an "Associate to watch" by Chambers Global with clients and peers commenting "client service is her strength" and that she is "technically excellent" and "has been in the region a long time and has the local knowledge."

 Representative Legal Matters

 Advising an international financial institution with regard to the alleged misuse of highly sensitive information by an individual formerly employed by the bank's DIFC entity.

 Advising a global bank in connection with a multi-million dollar bonus claim raised against it by a former senior executive level employee in the DIFC courts.